Thinking About a Career Change at 40?

 A self-assessment, your first step in the career planning process, will allow you to learn about your interests, personality type, aptitudes, and work-related values.
 What you discover at age 40 may be quite different than what you would have unearthed had you done this assessment when you were younger.
 So, if you remember taking a "career test" when you were in high school or college, don't bother looking for your results.
 Do it again.
 When you have completed this step, you will end up with a list of suitable options.

-Take time to explore the occupations on your list.
+Take time to explore the occupations on your list and even consider doing an adult internship.
 Your self-assessment may indicate that a career is a good match for you based on your traits, but at age 40, you have other things to consider.
 For example, your financial responsibilities may not allow you to commit a lot of money to training and education.
 With a family to care for, spending a lot of time studying may not be something you want to do right now.
 Speaking of preparation, while you still have approximately 25 years left of your career, you may not want to wait several years before you can begin working in your new occupation.

 If you want to transition into a new career fairly quickly, you should choose one that doesn't require a lot of preparation.